zimmerlab/EmpiReS/README.md

 vignette.
 The paths of the fastq files are relative to the directory\
 `EXAMPLES/simulate_reads/TEST_OUTPUT/` which can be passed to EmpiReS using the `-basedir` option.
-The counts for equivalence classes resulting from the mapping of EC-contextmap are written to the path provided by the option `-o`:
+The counts for equivalence classes resulting from the mapping of EC-ContextMap are written to the path provided by the option `-o`:

     java -Xmx10G -jar empires.jar ecmapper \